wp-plugins/smart-wp-login/readme.txt

 === Smart WP Login ===
 Contributors: nishant_kumar
-Tags: login, registration, password, authentication, wp-login, email, smart Requires at least: 3.0
+Tags: login using email, registration using email, retrieve password using email, login, registration, password, authentication, wp-login, email, smart
+Requires at least: 3.0
 Tested up to: 3.9.1
 Stable tag: 0.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Customize WordPress login, registration or password reset system to work with email only.
+Use email to login, register and retrieve password in WordPress.

 == Description ==
 Smart WP Login allows you to configure default WordPress Login, Registration or Password Reset system to work with email and not username.
 You can enable this feature individually on Login, Registration or Password Reset.
-So you can make only **Login with Email** or only **Registration with Email**.
+So you can make only **Login with Email**, **Registration with Email** or only **Retrieve Password using Email**.

 Features